Document Workflow

 image/png

-Section titled “Summary”The workflow has four steps:
+Section titled “4-Step Workflow”The HappyPathology workflow has four steps:

 - Create a Source — register the files you intend to upload.
 This will create a source and return a list of signed urls.
 Sources represent one or more files that will be processed.